White clouds drifted across the ceiling of the Great Hall. Harry watched them float from one side to the other as he munched on his toast.

 ‘Not that I am aware of,’ Harry retorted.

 ‘Good.’
-Slytherin nodded and the snake on his shoulders bobbed it head, too.
-‘Use the time-turner, do the rituals, outstrip him, then redeem the title of Heir of Slytherin if you dislike the connotations he gave it so much.’
+Slytherin nodded and the snake on his shoulders bobbed its head beside him.
+‘Use the time-turner, do the rituals, outstrip him, and redeem the title of Heir of Slytherin if you dislike the connotations he gave it so much.’

 Harry carried the portrait back to its resting place.
 ‘I’m not doing the rituals.’

 ‘Suit yourself.
 It’ll make carrying my picture a lot easier if you did.
 If you happen to change your mind, you’ll find the ritual books you’re looking for in the corner of the library up there.’
 The painting pointed to a high spot just behind where the ladder rested.